sullis/hbc-tech-blog/_posts/2018-04-16-smart-futures.md

 # How to pick an initiative

 There are 4 questions I would ask myself as a volunteer looking to get involved; I expect the answers to be very subjective, but I included my answers for reference:
-  1. what issues matter the most to me ?
+  1. What issues matter the most to me ?

         students choosing CS (Computer Science) in college do not have a concrete idea of what CS is, I found that many class-mates were deceived as they had a false and stereotypical expectation of what CS would be; on the other side: many highschool class-mates never even considered CS either (for the same reason) and might have missed a passion!

         I want to educate students about CS to break stereotypes and allow them to make an informed choice.

-  2. how can I address those issues ?
+  2. How can I address those issues ?

         I can use my CS knowledge and experience working in Tech to inform students

-  3. do I have other expectations about my volunteering experience ?
+  3. Do I have other expectations about my volunteering experience ?

         I like teaching, explaining to children and presenting in general

-  4. is there an existing initiative aligning with my goal ?
+  4. Is there an existing initiative aligning with my goal ?

         Yes at least 2 that I know of: [CodeDojo](https://coderdojo.com/) and [Smart Futures](http://www.smartfutures.ie/)